 Special processing should not be done by just anyone in your restaurant.
-It's a higher risk practice, and your business is resting in the hands of the employees running your cook/chill bagging operations.
-Therefore, you'll want to assign specific people to conduct the cook-chill process and ensure that you have an adequate training program that clearly outlines what the employees must know before performing this specialized process.
+It's a higher risk practice, and your business is resting in the hands of the employees running your vacuum packaging operations.
+Therefore, you'll want to assign specific people to conduct the vacuum packaging process and ensure that you have an adequate training program that clearly outlines what the employees must know before performing this specialized process.
 Having a well-documented training program will help to ensure that safe food handling practices are being conducted in your kitchen.
-The program can be written in standard operating procedure (SOP) format, detailing each step of a particular function (e.g. how to clean the vacuum-packaging machine, how to fill cook-chill bags, etc.).
+The program can be written in standard operating procedure (SOP) format, detailing each step of a particular function (e.g. how to clean the vacuum packaging machine, etc.).

-You will also need to keep a training log for special processing to identify who has received training, the type of training they received, training dates, signature of the person providing the training, and signatures of the employees receiving the training.
+You will also need to keep a training log for special processing to identify who has received training, the type of training they received, training dates, signature of the person providing the training, and signatures of employees receiving the training.
 This will help to ensure that: